PaLeroy/phd_defense/talk.md

 ???

-To provide some intuitions, let us watch this video of a chicken trained to pick the pink paper.
+In this video, the agent is the chicken.

-The chicken has to perform the correct actions to obtain the reward, which is to pick de pink paper.
+Its action is to pick a paper.

-We did not explain to the chicken what is the reward.
+If it picks the pink one, it has a reward.

-Everytime, its environment changes!
+The environment is where the agent evolve.

-The pink paper is moved to another place and the chicken needs to adapt to the changes in the state of its environment to obtain the reward.
+Here, the state of the environment is the papers of different color.

 ---
 class: middle